(Angel's Landing, Zion Canyon; Grand

 My professional life revolves around

-taking part in scientific research with incredible earth
+taking part in scientific research with incredible

-how natural processes and phenomenon interact with
+Understanding how natural processes and phenomenon

-understanding "landscape evolution" primarily through
+focuses on understanding "landscape evolution" primarily

-investigating geomorphic processes (fluvial, aeolian,
+through investigating geomorphic processes (fluvial,

-weathering, mass wasting, glacial, etc.) by using the
+aeolian, weathering, mass wasting, glacial, etc.) and

-Understanding these processes today and comparing them to
+present.
+Understanding these processes today and comparing

-by and influences the behavior of these natural
+impacted by and influences the behavior of these natural

 systems.
 Thus, my work commonly dovetails with